MarkhamLee/internet-and-iot-data-platform/etl_pipelines/openweather_air_quality/README.md

 To run the container you will need to populate the following environmental variables,

-* Influx_KEY: API key for InfluxDB
+* INFLUX_KEY: API key for InfluxDB
 * OPENWEATHER_KEY: API key for the Open Weather API
 * INFLUX_ORG: org name for your InfluxDB instance
 * INFLUX_URL: ip address or URL for your InfluxDB instance